perryabdulkadir/MechaCar_Statistical_Analysis/README.md

 ## T-Tests on Suspension Coils

-In order to dermine if suspension coils were being produced to specification, I conducted a one sample t-test on all suspension coils produced across all lots to determine if their mean PSI is statistically significantly different from the population mean of 1500 PSI.
+In order to determine if suspension coils were being produced to specification, I conducted a one sample t-test on all suspension coils produced across all lots to determine if their mean PSI is statistically significantly different from the population mean of 1500 PSI.
 To do that, I used this code:

 ```
 t.test((Suspension_Coil$PSI), mu=1500)